rbock44/mbgo/README.md

 The sample sets up a risk engine web service that evaluates the risk for a certain customer transaction.

-The web service uses XML content and needs some java script logic to take over some tags from the request to the response and generate a random response id.
+The web service uses XML content and uses some java script logic to take over some tags from the request to the response and generate a random response id.

 The xml file can be written in a readable format: